 In fact, even those familiar with global crises like these might not have predicted the scale of impact COVID-19’s had on businesses around the world.

 So how do you, as a leader, help your team through this?

 One answer is empathy.
-We all react differently in the face of adversity, so each person must be treated differently when it comes to doing their work.
+We all react differently in the face of adversity, so each person must be treated differently when doing their work.
 Whether you’re leading a whole business, a product team, or even a small silo of engineers — this stuff matters.

 To help shed some light on potential paths through the crisis, management consultant experts McKinsey & Company have created 5 pillars of guidance:

 Resolve.
 This pillar is about taking immediate action to address not just the concerns of your team but also the needs of your customer (which may well have changed).

 Resilience.
 Such seismic shifts in the global economy can result in financial strife, so short-term management and long-term planning are essential.

 Return.
 Simply put: how is your business (and your product) going to return to its optimal pre-COVID state?